 EAT filters are the best options.
 However, when the input water TDS value is less than 500 ppm, you shouldn’t use the EAT filters.

 You got uses for wastewater from the RO.
 However, there is a big proportion of TDS in the water which comes out as wastewater.
 Then, before using it to water the plants, clean the walls, etc., the water must be filtered.
-Take a look twelve general steps in daily life to save water.
+Take a look at twelve general steps in daily life to save water.

 Installation Water Purifiers In Easy Way